Post job

 Automotive service technicians, often called service technicians, have a duty to inspect, maintain, and repair cars and even light trucks.
 It is their job as automotive service technicians to find problems, often by computerized diagnostic equipment.
 They do test parts and systems to guarantee that they work properly and follow checklists to ensure that every critical part is examined.
 Performing basic care and maintenance is also part of their main tasks, including changing oil, rotating tires, and checking fluid levels.

-As far as similarities go, this is where it ends because a heavy equipment mechanic responsibility requires skills such as "cdl," "loaders," "cranes," and "electrical systems."
+While similarities exist, there are also some differences between heavy equipment mechanics and automotive service technician.
+For instance, heavy equipment mechanic responsibilities require skills such as "cdl," "loaders," "cranes," and "electrical systems."
 Whereas a automotive service technician is skilled in "customer service," "manual dexterity," "customer satisfaction," and "ase."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 An auto technician specializes in performing inspections, repairs, and maintenance on different automotive vehicles ranging from small cars to light trucks.
 Their responsibilities revolve around identifying issues using various diagnostic tools to determine which course of action to take, discussing the extent of repairs to clients, and ordering car parts from suppliers.
 There are also instances when an auto technician may have the task of maintaining the cleanliness of the workplace, or participate in record-keeping and monitoring the inventory.

-Not everything about these jobs is different.
+Auto technician positions earn lower pay than heavy equipment mechanic roles.
+They earn a $7,583 lower salary than heavy equipment mechanics per year.Only some things about these jobs are the same.
 Take their skills, for example.
-Heavy equipment mechanics and auto technicians both include similar skills like "hand tools," "hoists," and "preventive maintenance" on their resumes.
+Heavy equipment mechanics and auto technicians both require similar skills like "hand tools," "hoists," and "preventive maintenance" to carry out their responsibilities.

-But both careers also use different skills, according to real heavy equipment mechanic resumes.
-While heavy equipment mechanic responsibilities can utilize skills like "cdl," "loaders," "cranes," and "electrical systems," some auto technicians use skills like "taking care," "customer vehicles," "customer service," and "work ethic."
+Each career also uses different skills, according to real heavy equipment mechanic resumes.
+While heavy equipment mechanic responsibilities can utilize skills like "cdl," "loaders," "cranes," and "electrical systems," auto technicians use skills like "taking care," "customer vehicles," "customer service," and "work ethic."

 Diesel technicians specialize in repairing and handling the maintenance of vehicles powered by diesel.
 They are primarily responsible for inspecting cars, conducting tests, and identifying its problems to determine what course of action to take.
 Aside from repairing engines, diesel technicians may also fix other systems such as brakes, steering, and even lighting.
 It is essential to discuss the extent of repairs to clients and make them understand the costs involved.
 Furthermore, it is vital to maintain an accurate record of data at all times.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a heavy equipment mechanic is likely to be skilled in "loaders," "cranes," "forklifts," and "osha," while a typical diesel technician is skilled in "customer service," "preventative maintenance," "diagnosis," and "dot."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a heavy equipment mechanic is likely to be skilled in "loaders," "cranes," "forklifts," and "osha," while a typical diesel technician is skilled in "customer service," "preventative maintenance," "diagnosis," and "dot."

-Diesel technicians are known to earn similar educational levels when compared to heavy equipment mechanics.
-Additionally, they're 0.0% less likely to graduate with a Master's Degree, and 0.1% less likely to earn a Doctoral Degree.
+Diesel technicians earn the highest salary when working in the utilities industry, where they receive an average salary of $49,875.
+Comparatively, heavy equipment mechanics have the highest earning potential in the transportation industry, with an average salary of $60,682.diesel technicians typically earn similar educational levels compared to heavy equipment mechanics.
+Specifically, they're 0.0% less likely to graduate with a Master's Degree, and 0.1% less likely to earn a Doctoral Degree.

 The job of a mechanic helper is to support lead mechanics and perform a variety of duties and responsibilities.
 You will be assisting in the maintenance of cars, such as changing tires and oils, replacing brakes, and diagnosing vehicle issues.
 In addition, you will be responsible for logging labor costs and inventory use and take vehicles for test drives.
 Other duties include replacing belts and hoses, assisting the lead mechanic in major projects, and repairing and maintaining cars.